omersorrenti/ToyRobot/README.md

 I also added a test project, where I try to perform the main tests on the Robot component's methods.

-If necessary in ToyRoboot.Behavior.Test project,  install nutget packages:
+If necessary in ToyRoboot.Behavior.Test project,  install or restore nutget packages:
  - MSTest.TestAdapter 1.4.0
  - MSTest.TestFramework 1.4.0